aoijs/documentation/guide/begin/client-status.md

----
-description: How to setup a Bot Status
----

 # Client Status

 ### How do I set a Bot Status?

 It's very simple!

-{% hint style="danger" %}
-You need to enter the following, in your main index.
+> ❗ You need to enter the following, in your main index.
-{% endhint %}

 ```javascript
 bot.status({